SandoghdarLab/PiSCAT/docs/download_tutorial_data.md

 # Sample data information

-You can download the sample video below to use in PiSCAT to test different classes and functions.
+For testing different classes and functions in PiSCAT, you can download the following sample video.

 Name | size      | shape             | type | subject                      | link
 ----|-----------|-------------------|------|------------------------------|----